yenpangchen/PyCT-optimize/README.md

   --timeout2 TIMEOUT2   timeout (sec.) for the explorer to go through one iteration [default = 15]

-  --ignore_return       disable examination of return values if they are not picklable.
+  --ignore_return       disable examination of return values in case they are not picklable.

-  --include_exception   also update coverage statistics when the target function throws an exception.

   -v VERBOSE, --verbose VERBOSE
                         logging level [default = 1]